jairoDO/simpleWeatherApi/README.md

 - The project can be Dockerized for easy deployment using a Dockerfile and Docker Compose.

+### Prerequisites
+- Install docker an docker compose: https://docs.docker.com/compose/install/
+- You must create a .env file There is an under folder Docker/.env.

 ## Usage

 To run the project using Docker Compose: